Updated 20 May 2021:

 Microsoft has officially made Continous Access Evaluation public available.

-Organizations are struggling when critical access events take in place within Azure AD.
-In this blog I will describe the benefits and technical steps to work with Continuous access evaluation, also described as CAE.
+Organizations are struggling when critical access events take place within Azure AD.
+In this blog, I will describe the benefits and technical steps to work with Continuous Access Evaluation, also described as CAE.

 What is CAE?

 CAE provides the next level of identity security by terminating active user sessions to a subset of Microsoft services (Exchange, SharePoint, and Teams) in nearly real-time on user changes such as account disabling, password reset, initiated user revocation, and Conditional Access policies.

 OAuth 2.0 access tokens are being used when a user authenticates against Azure AD.
 An example is an Outlook client that connects with Exchange Online.
 These access tokens are by default valid for one hour.
 When the token expires, the client is redirected back to Azure AD to refresh the token (also known as access token lifetime).
 The value of one hour can also be changed via PowerShell.

 It’s obvious that when a user account gets disabled, you want the user to be disabled instantly instead of waiting before access is revoked.
 Also, you want a user to re-authenticate as soon as he switches to a non-approved network using the same access token.
 This is where CAE comes in.

 - Password for a user is changed or reset;

 - MFA is enabled for the user;